-We need to talk about Chris de Burgh’s lyrics.
-Let’s just for a moment pretend that he never wrote ‘The Lady In Red’.
+Let’s just for a moment pretend that Chris de Burgh never wrote ‘The Lady In Red’.
 Let’s also pretend that ‘Don’t Pay the Ferryman’ was never recorded, let alone ‘a minor hit in the states [sic]’ as alleged on his official website.
 Indeed, let’s go so far as to say that Chris de Burgh never existed at all.

 Okay, perhaps that’s taking things a bit too far.

 However if, like me, you grew up on Chris de Burgh’s records, you can probably understand why I get frustrated when people mention those two songs as if that’s all Chris de Burgh ever did.

 For the benefit of the vast majority of the world’s population, therefore, I’d like to set the record (no pun intended) straight.
 In fact, an analysis of Chris de Burgh’s early albums shows that he was already a formidable songwriter.
 The lyrical prowess demonstrated on ‘Don’t Pay the Ferryman’ was no fluke.